MCodes96/nastylashy/README.md

 Also I wanted to be done with it ASAP because I promised my Fiancée I would do it.

-Don't judge me please, I'm not happy with this myself...
+Don't judge me please, I'm not happy with the code and the rest myself...

+I used BlankSlate Theme as a starting point.